bazylrei/CountItApp/README.md

          }.addDisposableTo(disposeBag)
 ```

-This will update the counter label with an animation the latest information.
+This will update the counter label with an animation to latest information.

 ## Data Storage
 `NSUserDefault` is use as the Datastore since the data is really simple.
 All Model objects implement `NSCoding` and are saved by using the `NSKeyedArchiver`.